Bernabéu (stadium): Concerts

 The stadium has hosted many touring musicians with dates in Madrid due to its expansive seating capacity and centralised location.

-On 12 September 1983, famed Madrid-based singer Julio Iglesias (who played as a goalkeeper for Real Madrid Castilla in the late 1950s) performed for nearly 100,000 people at the stadium.
+On 12 September 1983, Julio Iglesias (who played as a goalkeeper for Real Madrid Castilla in the late 1950s) performed for nearly 100,000 people at the stadium.
 On 21 September 1989, Iglesias gave a free concert to a crowd of 70,000 people at the stadium.

-On 25 September 1986, American singer Frank Sinatra performed at the stadium, his only concert in the Spanish capital.
+On 25 September 1986, Frank Sinatra performed at the stadium, his only concert in the Spanish capital.

-On 15 July 1987, Irish rock band U2 held their first concert in Spain at the stadium as part of their Joshua Tree Tour, along with English bands Big Audio Dynamite, The Pretenders, and UB40 as the opening acts.
+On 15 July 1987, U2 held their first concert in Spain at the stadium as part of their Joshua Tree Tour, along with English bands Big Audio Dynamite, the Pretenders, and UB40 as the opening acts.
 Spanish journalist Javier Menéndez Flores believed that as many as 75,000 spectators may have been in attendance.

 On 1 June 2002, the cast (16 contestants) of the reality singing competition show Operación Triunfo performed a sold-out concert at the stadium as part of a 27-city Spanish tour.
 The concert aired on La 1 to 5.14 million viewers, with a 39.5% share, becoming the most-watched concert in the country.

-American rock musician Bruce Springsteen and the E Street Band performed at the stadium on three separate tours, making him the first artist to perform at the stadium on more than one occasion.
+Bruce Springsteen and the E Street Band performed at the stadium on three separate tours, making him the first artist to perform at the stadium on more than one occasion.
 The first date was during the Magic Tour on 17 July 2008, where the band played to an audience of 53,783.
 Their second concert was part of the Wrecking Ball World Tour on 17 June 2012, with an audience of 54,639 people, the first time Springsteen and his band sold-out the stadium.
-Four years after that, the band returned to the stadium on 21 May 2016 for The River Tour, performing to a sell-out crowd of 55,695.
+Four years later, the band returned to the stadium on 21 May 2016 for The River Tour, performing to a sell-out crowd of 55,695.

-The stadium would have hosted its first music festival on 30 June 2012 entitled El Gol de la Vida ("the goal of life"), a benefit concert featuring Dominican musician Juan Luis Guerra (as part of his A Son de Guerra World Tour), new flamenco singer Antonio Carmona, Mexican singer Marcela Gándara, and American Christian singer Marcos Witt.
+The stadium was scheduled to host its first music festival on 30 June 2012, entitled El Gol de la Vida ("the goal of life"), a benefit concert featuring Dominican musician Juan Luis Guerra (as part of his A Son de Guerra World Tour), new flamenco singer Antonio Carmona, Mexican singer Marcela Gándara, and American Christian singer Marcos Witt.
 However, the event was postponed and moved to the indoor arena, Palacio de Deportes de la Comunidad de Madrid (the home of Real Madrid Baloncesto) for unknown reasons, possibly due to weather concerns, scheduling conflicts or capacity issues.